Day A - Information and Agenda

-The ILAUGH Model of Social Thinking
+The ILAUGH Model

 Course Outline, Objectives, Speakers, Agenda, Contact Info

-Day A is one of our core educational workshops.
+Day A is one of our core educational conference.
 It is designed to introduce parents and professionals to Social Thinking and social learning, and help them better understand the inner mind of persons with social learning challenges, whether or not they have a formal diagnosis.
 Participants will learn not only functional treatment strategies to use both at school and at home, but will come away with a deeper awareness of why these students react and respond the way they do.

 On this day we introduce the ILAUGH Model of Social Thinking which helps to demonstrate how social processing difficulties impact many of our students, not only their social skills but also their ability to work as part of a group and focus on specific academic tasks such as written expression, reading comprehension and organizational skills.
 We will also address how best to approach writing IEP goals that bring about real, albeit slow, change in how students understand the world around them.
 This workshop is noted for its depth in explaining WHY students with social skills difficulties have related academic challenges, which impact them across their school and home day.

 Intended audiences: teachers; speech-language pathologists; therapists (MFTs; LCSWs; OTs; PTs); autism specialists; clinical, educational, developmental psychologists; clinical and educational administrators; physicians, nurses, nurse practitioners, particularly those in developmental practice; social workers; paraprofessionals; parents and other family members and caregivers of students with social thinking challenges.